Hostage situation unfolding in Sydney, Australia

-At least one gunman took 13 people hostage on Monday at a chocolate shop in Sydney, Australia, local TV news was reporting live.
-Police had closed off a number of streets in the area and had evacuated nearby office buildings, authorities said.
+At least one gunman took 13 people hostage on Monday at a chocolate shop in Sydney, Australia.
+Police had closed off a number of streets in the tourist area and had evacuated nearby office buildings, authorities said.

 State and federal police were responding to the incident, the prime minister said, and police have urged people to leave or avoid the area.

 "Police are dealing with an armed incident and specialist officers are attempting to make contact those inside a café,"